The Funny Little Woman: Plot

 When the water bed dries up, the boat gets stuck into the mud.
 The old woman (who was too worried to laugh) tried to run away.
-But she gets stuck too in the mud.
+But she gets stuck in the mud, too.
 When she struggles, the oni all laugh.
-But when they do, they accidentally release the water from their mouths back into the river.
-When the water comes back again, the old woman can finish crossing to the other side in the boat.
+But by doing so, they accidentally release the water from their mouths back into the river.
+With the water coming back again, the old woman finishes her crossing to the other side in the boat.

 The old woman returns home.
 She makes many rice dumplings with the magic paddle and sells them to people, and becomes "the richest woman in all of Japan."